Rough stochastic differential equations: Introduction

-PKF has received funding from the European Research Council (ERC) under the European Union's Horizon 2020 research and innovation program (grant agreement No. 683164) and the DFG Research Unit FOR 2402, Project P1.
-AH is supported by DFG grant CRC 910 ``Control of self-organizing nonlinear systems: Theoretical methods and concepts of application'', Project (A10) ``Control of stochastic mean-field equations with applications to brain networks'' and DFG Research Unit FOR 2402.
-KL is supported by Alexander von Humboldt Research Fellowship and the above ERC grant.
-KL thanks Máté Gerencsér for various interesting discussions related to Davie--Gr\"onwall-type lemma.
+{\bf Acknowledgment}: PKF acknowledges support from DFG CRC/TRR 388 ``Rough Analysis, Stochastic Dynamics and Related Fields'' (project ID: 390685689), as well as a MATH+ Distinguished Fellowship from the Berlin Mathematics Research Center MATH+ (EXC-2046/1, project ID: 390685689).
+PKF also acknowledges initial support from the European Research Council, via the Consolidator Grant ``GPSART''.
+AH was supported by DFG CRC 910 ``Control of self-organizing nonlinear systems: Theoretical methods and concepts of application'', Project A10.
+KL was initially supported by an Alexander von Humboldt Research Fellowship and the above ERC grant.
+KL is now supported be the Engineering \& Physical Sciences Research Council (EPSRC), grant number EP/Y016955/1.
+KL thanks Máté Gerencsér for various interesting discussions related to Davie–Grönwall-type lemma.